-Replacing the diaphragm pump
+Replacing the pump diaphragm

-The diaphragm pump can be easily field replaced by following these steps:
+The pump diaphragm can be easily field replaced by following these steps:

 Picture showing pump, screwdriver and pump rebuild kit

 - 1. Remove the pump and motor from the pump plate by turning the pump mounting plate over and removing the two screws securing the pump to the pump mounting plate. - 2.
 Using a phillips screwdriver, remove the four screws that secure the pump head to the motor body.